IMG (file format)

-IMG, in computing, refers to binary files with the .img filename extension that store raw disk images of floppy disks, hard drives, and optical discs or a bitmap image – .img.

-Overview
+An IMG file, a.k.a. raw image, contains a complete and uncompressed image of a storage device's data content.
+The image includes the value of each memory location of the storage device, ordered sequentially such that the data can be written to a similar device to completely overwrite its content.

-The .img filename extension is used by disk image files, which contain raw dumps of a magnetic disk or of an optical disc.
-Since a raw image consists of a sector-by-sector binary copy of the source medium, the actual format of the file contents will depend on the file system of the disk from which the image was created (such as a version of FAT).
-Raw disk images of optical media (such as CDs and DVDs) contain a raw image of all the tracks in a disc (which can include audio, data and video tracks).
-In the case of CD-ROMs and DVDs, these images usually include not only the data from each sector, but the control headers and error correction fields for each sector as well.
+The layout of data in a raw image depends on the file system of the target storage device (for example FAT).
+For example, an optical disc (i.e. CD or DVD) raw image contains the tracks of audio or video.
+In the case of a CD-ROM or DVD, an image usually includes not only the data of each sector, but the control headers and error correction fields for each sector as well.

-Since IMG files hold no additional data beyond the disk contents, these files can only be automatically handled by programs that can detect their file systems.
-For instance, a typical raw disk image of a floppy disk begins with a FAT boot sector, which can be used to identify its file system.
-Disc images of optical media are usually accompanied by a descriptor file which describes the layout of the disc, and includes information such as track limits which are not stored in the raw image file.
+Since raw image files hold no additional data, metadata, beyond the storage content, determining the structure of an existing image can be difficult.
+Either a user remembers what a file contains via their memory or records metadata in the file name or via some other mechanism.
+In some cases, a tool can detect aspects of an image file's content.
+For example, a typical floppy disk raw image begins with a FAT boot sector, which can be used to identify the file system.
+A raw optical disc image is usually accompanied by a separate file which describes the layout of the image data; including information such as track limits which are not in the raw image.

-Filename extensions and variants
+Filename extension

+Raw disk image files sometimes have the filename extension .img, but the extension is used for other file formats and often other extensions are used for a raw disk image file.

 The .img file extension was originally used for floppy disk raw disk images only.
 A similar file extension, .ima, is also used to refer to floppy disk image files by some programs.
-A variant of IMG, called IMZ, consists of a gzipped version of a raw floppy disk image.
+A variant of raw image, called IMZ, consists of a gzipped version of a raw floppy disk image.
 These files use the .imz file extension, and are commonly found in compressed images of floppy disks created by WinImage.

-QEMU uses the .img file extension for raw images of hard drive disks, calling the format simply "raw".
+QEMU uses the .img file extension for a raw image of a hard disk drive and calls the format "raw".

 CloneCD stores optical disc images in .img files and generates additional CloneCD Control Files (with .ccd extension) for each image to hold the necessary metadata.
 The CUE/BIN format stores disc images in .bin files, which are functionally equivalent to .img image files, and uses .cue files as descriptor files.

+The extension .img is also used for (unrelated) planar graphics files, originating with Digital Research's GEM.
+It was commonly used on the Atari ST line of home computers, but also with some GEM-based PC software such as Corel Ventura or Timeworks Publisher.

+An Apple Disk Image file name may include the .img extension.